 Also available for the corporate client are business litigation services, including debt collection services and enforcement of judgments.
 Mr. Weimer regularly appears in all of the local municipal and county courts, along with Federal District Court, and, of course, the various appellate levels as needed.
 Representation may also include appearances before the Ohio Bureau of Workers’ Compensation, The Ohio Employment Services Board, Zoning and Appeals Boards and many other administrative-level boards and hearing officers.

 In summary, WEIMER LAW FIRM, LLC can provide a complete range of legal services for the client with individual and family estate planning needs and can also service the full range of corporate legal needs for the small- to medium-sized business.

-Mr. Weimer is a member of the Ohio State Bar Association, The Ohio Trial Lawyers Association and the Akron Bar Association.
-He has appeared in all the major courts in northern Ohio, as well as courts in Florida, Colorado, and Arizona.
-Please feel free to contact us by e-mail or by telephone for a free initial consultation on your potential personal injury case.
+Mr. Weimer is a member of the Ohio State Bar Association, the Ohio Association for Justice and the Akron Bar Association.
+He has appeared in most of the state and federal courts

 ELDER LAW SERVICES:

 In 2018, in Summit County, Ohio, the average monthly nursing home cost for a semi-private room was $7,733 and for a private room, it was $8,638 monthly or $103,656 annually.
 Long term care costs are not covered by Medicare or regular health insurance.
 Privately paying for nursing home costs is often not a sustainable option.
 Long term care insurance policies are rare and may only partially cover the monthly costs.
 As Nursing home costs continue